Move-In Guide

 How big will my room be?

 Most rooms are approximately 12'x12', with an 8' high ceiling.
 However, there are many variations from dorm to dorm and sometimes within the same dorm.
-View your respective dorm's webpage for a floorplan and 360 photos.
+Visit the UNI Housing & Dining website and view your respective dorm's webpage for a floorplan and 360 photos.

 What's provided in my room and what can I bring?